 Zomig comes in three forms.
 Below is information about how to take each form.
 Zomig can be taken with or without food.

 For Zomig nasal spray, you’ll spray the medication into one nostril.
 Each bottle of Zomig nasal spray contains one dose of 2.5 mg.
-Here are some instructions on how to use the nasal spray.
+The “Instructions for use” section of the Zomig nasal spray prescribing information contains instructions on how to use this form.

 Accessible drug labels and containers